“Quiet people have the loudest minds.”- Stephen Hawking

-To read texts and spot mistakes (some of which are hard to notice) requires plenty of quiet time and unparalleled concentration, which introverts tend to have in abundance.
+Spotting mistakes in written text (some of which are hard to notice) requires plenty of quiet time and unparalleled concentration.

 Take a look at some of the typical proofreading tasks that you can expect as a work from home proofreader:

 - Proofread written materials to fix spelling, grammar, punctuation, syntax, and brand voice.
 Written work may include brochures, flyers, emails, press releases, and website content